pinnacleapi/pinnacleapi-documentation/APIChangelog.md

 ## October 13, 2025
-1. FEATURE: New /v2/odds endpoint with the support for team total alternate lines.
-Only the team total data mode is changed; the rest of the response model remains unchanged.
+1. FEATURE: Introduced the /v2/odds endpoint with support for team total alternate lines.
+Only the team total data mode has changed; all other aspects of the response model remain unchanged.

 2. DEPRECATED: /v1/odds endpoint.
-Please migrate to /v2/odds.
+End of Life: January 1, 2026.

-3. FEATURE: New Bets API v4.
-Key change: place-bet responses no longer return full bet details.
+3. FEATURE: Released Bets API v4.
+The main change: place-bet responses no longer include full bet details.

 4. DEPRECATED: Bets API v3.
-Please migrate to v4.
+End of Life: January 1, 2026.

 ## July 23, 2025
 1. Rate limiting rules are updated.